-- Online Help: The Help link or Data Input Instructions PDF provides instructions on using LibPAS. - Instructions: Online definitions are available in the survey (web IPLAR) by clicking on any question number.
-All of the information that is available in online help is also accessible and can be printed by clicking on the Instructions link (links are at the top of the LibPAS webpage and on the login screen).
+- Instructions: Online definitions are available in the Data Input Screen by clicking on any question number.
+All information is also accessible and can be printed by clicking on the Instructions link (links are at the top of the LibPAS webpage and on the login screen). - Guides: Guides for counting programs and collections are available on the login screen. - Questions?
+Call or email Pat Burg at 217-785-1168 or pburg@ilsos.gov